Alzheimer’s and Dementia Care

 Congregate Setting – “Our Place” Adult Day Center: The Family Caregiver Program in Our Place has group respite services that give relief to unpaid caregivers, whether family member or friends.
 The Caregiver can drop their loved ones off at the Our Place and run errands, go to work, or simply get much needed rest.
 Your loved one will be in a safe, social, stimulating, and supervised environment.

 “Our Place” Adult Day Center is conveniently located at 1710 Pennsylvania Avenue, in Charleston.
-The Center is open Monday through Friday from 8:30 am to 3 pm and local transportation is available and tours of the center can be arranged.
+The Center is open Monday through Friday from 8:30 am to 3:00 pm.

 Respite services are available for those who need only minimal physical assistance.
 Days and hours are determined on an individual basis depending on the need and availability of hours of the program and staff.